magnolia-sre/terraform-fastly-cdn-service/use_case_examples/README.md

 }
 ```

-Once parameterized the `Gazelle module` just run the commands:
+Once parameterized the `terraform-fastly-module` just run the commands:

 ```
  terraform init